The Perfect Weekend In Glasgow – 2 Day Itinerary!

 DAY 1 – CITY CENTRE

 Glasgow city centre is a colourful, friendly place with lots of street art, live music, high street shops and impressive architecture.
-Where could be better a better place to begin two days in Glasgow?
+Where could be better to begin two days in Glasgow?
 My favourite finds were…

 The street art